shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step4.md

 Datadog RUM enables you to visualize and analyze the real-time performance and user journeys of your application’s individual users.

 The **Applications** page displays the list of applications that are being monitored using Datadog RUM, along with timeseries graphs for the User Sessions, Loading Times, and % of views with errors for each application.

 ![applications-page](assets/applications-page.png)

 For each application, you can view the **Application Overview** dashboard or the **Sessions Explorer** filtered to that application.

+The Application Overview dashboard displays overviews for CWVs, Page Views by Version, Total Errors by Version, User Analytics, Performance Monitoring, and Errors.

 ![rum-shopist-appdash](assets/rum-shopist-appdash.png)